i3oges/dingleberry/README.md

 !roll [NdF] - roll, where N is the number of rolls and F is the maximum number

+!roleassign @member "the role" - assigns @member with "the role", use the @ tagging as the member (the text should be blue)

 !roll examples:

     20 - 1 roll of 20